tiarrablandin/SpringMVCFilmCRUD/README.md

 ## Lessons Learned

-* Learned how to utilize GitHub collaboration workflow
+* Learned how to utilize GitHub collaboration workflow.
-* Learned how to resolve merge conflicts
+* Learned how to resolve merge conflicts.
-*
+* Gained a better understanding of .jdc files.
+* Gained a better understanding of DAO's.